 - Do you want sum insured or total replacement cover?
 A sum insured policy covers you up to a specified amount and is generally cheaper because you risk undervaluing your home and being underinsured.
 Total replacement cover will cover the rebuilding of your home to its original condition.

 - What are the main risks to your home?
 Depending on where you live, you may be more prone to certain risks than others.
 For example, bushfires can pose a big threat in rural areas of the state.

 What type of home insurance can I get in Tasmania?

-How much does home insurance cost in Tasmania?
+How much does home and contents insurance cost in Tasmania?

 What insurers can I access in Tasmania?

-Finder.com.au’s panel of insurers includes some of Australia's leading home insurance providers, all of which offer cover to Tasmanian homeowners.
-These insurers include:
+Finder's panel of insurers includes some of Australia's leading home insurance providers, all of which offer cover to Tasmanian homeowners:

-Are there any exclusions and additional costs I should be aware of in Tasmania?
+Are there any exclusions or additional costs I should be aware of?